rmit-programming-club/rmit-programming-club.github.io/_posts/2020-07-30-Add-Yourself-To-This-Site.md

 ## How to add yourself to this site
 -----

-You may have noticed, that we have a [super not-so-secret page](/people/) dedicated to the coolest members and executive of the club.
+You may have noticed that we have a [super not-so-secret page](/people/) dedicated to the coolest members and executive of the club.
 If you are one of the coolest members of our club and you're not on this page, here's how you remedy the situation.